-Student funding. - During the third quarter, Water School faculty were encouraged to submit proposals to create and support research opportunities for undergraduate students.
-Ten proposals (i.e., ten students) were selected for funding, with student stipends totaling \$50,000 (\$7,143 expended as of March 31, 2021).
-During the first three quarters \$69,423 has also been expended on graduate research assistantships (scholarships) and OPS student research assistantships (5 graduate students).
+Student funding. - Water School faculty submitted proposals to create and support research opportunities for undergraduate students in Spring 2021, resulting in ten funded proposals (i.e., ten students), with student stipends totaling \$50,000.
+A total of \$50,702 was expended to support undergraduate students as of June 30, 2021).
+During 2020-2021 \$67,562 was expended on graduate research assistantships (scholarships) and OPS student research assistantships (5 graduate students).

-Outreach and Partnerships. - The Water School partnership with the School District of Lee County continued to grow during the third quarter.
+Outreach and Partnerships. - The Water School partnership with the School District of Lee County continued to grow during 2020-2021.
 The second module of this year's Wetland Academy partnered nine teachers with FGCU researchers to learn about water quality and water sampling techniques in the field and then met for a day of lesson sharing and peer feedback at School District headquarters.
 Two of our faculty partnered with the School District and the Sanibel Sea School at the Sanibel Captiva Conservation Foundation (a local non-profit) to conduct a weeklong Spring Break Marine Science Camp.
 The School District provided daily transportation for the students from their schools to Sanibel Island and assisted with recruiting students from Title I schools.

-The Water School and the FGCU Foundation have initiated discussions with Babcock Ranch-a sustainable community in Southwest Florida known as America's first solar powered town-on a proposed partnership for a residential environmental education and research center there.
+The Water School and the FGCU Foundation initiated discussions with Babcock Ranch-a sustainable community in Southwest Florida known as America's first solar powered town-on a proposed partnership for a residential environmental education and research center there.
 We have also partnered with Cemex Corporation, a leading vertically integrated heavy building materials company, to develop educational programming focused on a local Cemex mining operation that will soon be sunsetting and moving into the reclamation phase of the project.
-We continued planning and implementation of the National Oceanic and Atmospheric Administration/North American Association for Environmental Education grant-funded Watershed Education for Resilience in Southwest Florida (WATERS) project with Grace Place for Children and Families, and Boys and Girls Club of Collier County.
+We continued planning and implementation of the National Oceanic and Atmospheric Administration/North American Association for Environmental Education grantfunded Watershed Education for Resilience in Southwest Florida (WATERS) project with Grace Place for Children and Families, and Boys and Girls Club of Collier County.
+The Water School was also recently awarded a grant from the National Oceanic and Atmospheric Administration to train STEM teachers at Title I schools in Lee County on environmental education for standards-based learning.

-The Water School has been facilitating the planning and ratification of the Southwest Florida Regional Resiliency Compact-a coalition of county and municipal governments coming together "to collaboratively identify, prepare for, adapt to, and mitigate climate change impacts" (https://fl.audubon.org/fag/southwest-florida-regional-resiliencycompact).
-The compact has now been ratified by nearly all of the partner counties and municipalities, and we expect that by Quarter 4 The Water School will be assuming an additional leadership role in coordinating efforts to establish the initial organizational structure to implement the Compact.
-The Water School continues to partner with the Conservancy of Southwest Florida, Commnity Foundation of Collier County, and the Southwest Florida Community Foundation to support Growing Climate Solutions, a grassroots regional climate initiative hosted by the Conservancy with the goal of bringing together local organizations, leaders and citizens to build climate awareness, protect natural assets and empower residents, businesses and civic institutions to support and engage in climate solutions.
+The Water School facilitated the planning and ratification of the Southwest Florida Regional Resiliency Compact-a coalition of county and municipal governments coming together "to collaboratively identify, prepare for, adapt to, and mitigate climate change impacts" (https://fl.audubon.org/faq/southwest-florida-regional-resiliency-compact).
+The compact has now been ratified by all of the partner counties and municipalities.
+The Water School has engaged the FCRC Consensus Center at Florida State University to facilitate the operationalization of the Compact.
+As the project moves forward, we expect The Water School to maintain a leadership role for the Compact, serving as an objective agent for the region.

+The Water School continues to partner with the Conservancy of Southwest Florida, Community Foundation of Collier County, and the Southwest Florida Community Foundation to support Growing Climate Solutions, a grassroots regional climate initiative hosted by the Conservancy with the goal of bringing together local organizations, leaders and citizens to build climate awareness, protect natural assets and empower residents, businesses and civic institutions to support and engage in climate solutions.